 Combating Trends in Cybercrime

-Cybercriminals are among the most refined types of thugs in the world.
+Cyber criminals are among the most refined types of thugs in the world.
 In order for their crimes to succeed, they must stay up-to-date with the most recent developments in the tech world.
-As such, this involves a lot of learning and skill-harnessing.
+This requires a lot of learning and skill-harnessing.